KusionStack/kusionstack.io/docs/user_docs/intro/kusion-intro.md

 ![](/img/docs/user_docs/intro/kusion-vs-x.png)

-KCL is a modern high-level domain language.
-KCL is a compiled, static and strongly typed language.
-It provides developers with the ability to write configuration (config), modeling abstraction (schema), business logic (lambda), and environmental rules (rule) as the core elements through recording and functional language design.
-KCL does not natively provide system functions such as threads and IO, but supports functions for cloud-native operation scenarios, and tries to provide stable, secure, low-noise, low-side effect, easy-to-automate and easy-to-govern programming support for solving domain problems.
+KCL is a modern high-level domain language, which is a compiled, static and strongly typed language.
+It provides developers with the ability to write configuration (config), modeling abstraction (schema), business logic (lambda), and environmental policies (rule) as the core elements through recording and functional language design.

+KCL tries to provide runtime-independent programmability and does not natively provide system functions such as threads and IO, but supports functions for cloud-native operation scenarios, and tries to provide stable, secure, low-noise, low-side effect, easy-to-automate and easy-to-govern programming support for solving domain problems.

+Unlike client runtime written in GPL, KCL programs usually run and generate low-level data and are integrated into the client-side runtime access tools (such as KusionCtl), which can provide a left-shifted stability guarantee by testing and validation of KCL code separately before pushing to runtime.
+KCL code can also be compiled into a wasm module, which could be integrated into the server runtime after full testing.

 ![](/img/docs/user_docs/intro/kcl.png)

 KusionStack provides an operation engine and API layer that is completely decoupled from KCL, which is designed to work with hybrid resources.
-KusionStack has developed its resource management capabilities based on the Kubernetes API server, and supports 3-way diff-based preview, runtime dry-run and other necessary cloud-native management capabilities; for non-Kubernetes control planes (such as IaaS APIs) KusionStack integrates the Terraform toolchain to complete automated management, and treat Terraform as a resource runtime provision engine.
+Kusion Engine natively supports full usage of the Kubernetes API machinery, which supports 3-way runtime diff-based preview, runtime dry-run and other necessary Kubernetes management capabilities.
+For non-Kubernetes control planes (such as IaaS APIs) KusionStack integrates the Terraform toolchain to complete automated management and treats Terraform as a resource runtime provision tool.

 ![](/img/docs/user_docs/intro/kusion-engine.png)